Erwan-k/urban/README.md

 Organize a football match with two teams (rouge and bleu) of 5 players each If both teams are complete, a player is allowed to join a "waiting list"

+## Setup

+* Using docker :
+Clone the repository and run the following commands :
+- docker-compose build
+- docker-compose up -d

+In this senario the api will be available on port 1241

+* Without docker you can mannualy run the flask application by setting your path to ./out_api/urban_api/ and then run the following commands :
+- pip install -r requirements.txt
+- python main.py

+In this senario the api will be available on port 5000

 ## Data
 * Player : adresse_mail, mdp, lastname, firstname, age, avatar
 * Match : reference, adresse, day, hour, organisateur